Find a Doctor

 - Korean

-Bryan Lee, MD, is a neurosurgeon in the Department of Neurosurgery at Barrow Neurological Institute.
+Bryan Lee, MD, is a neurosurgeon and associate professor in the Department of Neurosurgery at Barrow Neurological Institute.
 He is board certified by the American Board of Neurological Surgery.

-Dr. Lee specializes in minimally invasive spine surgery and complex spinal deformity correction.
-He treats spinal degenerative diseases, spinal deformities requiring complex revisions and reconstructions, spinal tumors, and cranial and spinal trauma.
-He is a member of the American Association of Neurological Surgeons (AANS), AOSpine North America, the Congress of Neurological Surgeons (CNS), the AANS/CNS Joint Section on Disorders of the Spine and Peripheral Nerves, and the North American Spine Society.
+Dr. Lee specializes in minimally invasive spine surgery and complex spinal conditions.
+He treats a broad spectrum of spinal conditions, including degenerative diseases of the spine, spinal deformities necessitating intricate revision and reconstruction, primary and metastatic spinal tumors, and cranial and spinal trauma.
+He is a member of the American Association of Neurological Surgeons (AANS), AO Spine North America, the Congress of Neurological Surgeons (CNS), the AANS/CNS Joint Section on Disorders of the Spine and Peripheral Nerves, and the North American Spine Society.

 Dr. Lee earned his undergraduate degree from the University of Pennsylvania in Philadelphia and his medical degree from the Loma Linda University School of Medicine in California.
 He completed his residency in neurosurgery and a fellowship in spine surgery at Cleveland Clinic.